diem-ai/text-classification/README.md

   - The correction of prediction = True Positive (TP) + True Negative (TN) = 878 + 140 = 918
   - The misclassification = False Negative (FN) + False Positive (FP) = 84 + 13 = 97

-### <code>NativeBayes_word2vec.ipynb</code>Transform text data into Word Embedding, select the best feature with f_classif and fit the transformed data to Bayesian algorithm:
+### <code>NativeBayes_word2vec.ipynb</code>Transform text data into Word Embedding, select the best features with f_classif and fit the transformed data to Bayesian algorithm:
 - The accurary score is 94%.
 It is 8% better than the baseline (86%).
 - From Classification Report:
   - The F1-score (spam class) is 80% and F1-score (Not Spam class) is 96%